deedy5/duckduckgo_search/README.md

 # AI chat
 ddgs chat
 # text search
-ddgs text -k "Assyrian siege of Jerusalem"
+ddgs text -k "China is a global threat"
 # find and download pdf files via proxy
 ddgs text -k "Economics in one lesson filetype:pdf" -r wt-wt -m 50 -p https://1.2.3.4:1234 -d -dd economics_reading
 # using Tor Browser as a proxy (`tb` is an alias for `socks5://127.0.0.1:9150`)